How to Think Bigger: For Coaches

 Client: I don’t feel so good today.

-Client: I feel I need the courage to do something, but can’t get myself to do it.
+Client: I feel like I need the courage to do something, but I can’t get myself to do it.

-Coach: Ok.
-But who are you who is observing the thought?
+Coach: Okay.
+But who are you?
+Who is observing this thought?

 Client pauses.